-NewYork-Presbyterian Brooklyn Methodist Hospital's Institute for Digestive and Liver Disorders brings together a unique group of specialists and state-of-the-art medical services to provide a coordinated, comprehensive diagnosis and treatment of a broad range of digestive and liver conditions.
+NewYork-Presbyterian Brooklyn Methodist Hospital's Digestive and Liver Disorders program brings together a unique group of specialists and state-of-the-art medical services to provide a coordinated, comprehensive diagnosis and treatment of a broad range of digestive and liver conditions.

-To request educational speakers or other community participation from NYPBMH relating to the Institute for Digestive and Liver Disorders, or for more information, please visit the relevant Community Education and Programs pages and then contact the Department of Public Affairs with your request or inquiry.
+To request educational speakers or other community participation from NewYork-Presbyterian Brooklyn Methodist relating to the Digestive and Liver Disorders program, or for more information, please visit the relevant Community Education and Programs pages and then contact the Department of Public Affairs with your request or inquiry.

 Colorectal cancer is the third most common cancer in the United States, only behind breast cancer, prostate

 Surgery has a 99 percent cure rate for gallstones.
-A cholesystectomy requires three to four small (one-inch)
+A cholecystectomy requires three to four small (one-inch)